yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

 0   0   0   0   0   0   0   0   1   1   0   2   1   1   0   0
 ```

-Now we use these values, the max overlap (the three cells with the max jacard values) gets assigned the objects in questions, and for the rest, each cell gets assigned the object with which it has an overlap greater than 0.5, the rest is labeled background.
+Now we use these values, the max overlap (the three cells with the max jaccard values) gets assigned the objects in question, and for the rest, each cell gets assigned the object with which it has an overlap greater than 0.5, the rest is labeled background.

 ```bash
 # ASSIGNEMENT
 ['bg',  'bg',  'bg',  'bg',  'bg',  'bg',  'bg',  'bg',  'bg',  'bg',  'bg',  'sofa',  'bg',  'diningtable',  'chair',  'bg']
 ```

-After the matching stage, we can use an L1 loss between the coordinates ground truth objects, and the coordinates predicted for each one of cell that are mached with these groung truth objects, and we do the same for the second outputs that are used for classification, but this time using cross entropy.
+After the matching stage, we can use an L1 loss between the coordinates ground truth objects, and the coordinates predicted for each one of cell that are matched with these ground truth objects, and we do the same for the second outputs that are used for classification, but this time using cross entropy.

-In the end, for each image, we'll endup with 16 predicted boxes, the majority of which will be ground truth.
+In the end, for each image, we'll end up with 16 predicted boxes, the majority of which will be ground truth.

-#### How do we interpret the outputs ?
+###  2.5. <a name='Howdoweinterprettheoutputs'></a>How do we interpret the outputs ?

 The way we interpret the activation is defined as: